WBOR-91-1-FM/wbor-studio-dashboard/README.md

   - When an error happens, make it print a message on screen that says that they should reach out to the tech director, `wbor@bowdoin.edu` (make a log of the error on disk too)
   - Crop all Spinitron photos 1:1 square
   - Maybe put the bounding box definition one layer out (with the parent)
-  - Abstract the main loop out, so that just some data and fns are passed into it
   - Eventually, avoid all possibilities of panics (so all assertions and unwraps should be gone)
   - Maybe draw rounded rectangles with `sdl_gfx` later on
   - Render a text drop shadow